PekaVengers/GitCollabX/README.md

 ## Thanks for Visiting!

 We sincerely thank you for checking out GitCollabX.
 Your interest and support mean a lot to us.
 Happy hacking, and we hope GitCollabX helps you create amazing projects for your next hackathon!

+## Acknowledgments

+We would like to express our gratitude to the open-source community for their valuable contributions and support in making GitCollabX a reality.

+## License

+GitCollabX is licensed under the MIT License.
+Feel free to use, modify, and distribute the code in compliance with the terms of the license.

+Thank you for your interest in GitCollabX!
+We hope it enables you to collaborate efficiently and achieve great success in your freelance projects.
+Happy collaborating!